Fun Christmas Breakfast Ideas for Kids

 With so many food options and creativity from all the Pinterest moms going wild, you can really create some awesome kids breakfast ideas fast.
 While I’ve not tried these all quite yet, I do have some major plans of putting them on my meal planning breakfast menu!

-The best part about these breakfast dishes is that the kids can actually join in on the fun and help! (or if you want to surprise them before they wake up, you’re going to have a blast making these on your own!)
+The best part about these breakfast dishes is that the kids can actually join in on the fun and help!
+(Or if you want to surprise them before they wake up, you’re going to have a blast making these on your own – and they’ll totally still remember you as a fun mom!)

 This simple cinnamon roll recipe will have your tummy growling and ready to eat.
 All you need are a few simple ingredients to get started and the end results will taste amazing.
 Just because the grinches heart was two sizes too small doesn’t mean that you can’t share the love with your kiddos for this tasty breakfast recipe.